JOB POSTING – POSTDOCTORAL FELLOW

-Expected start date: March 1 2023 (this date is flexible based on the selected candidates’ availability)
+Expected start date: January or February 2024 (this date is flexible based on the selected candidates’ availability)

 Term: Initial appointment is for one year, with possible renewal for another 1-2 years upon mutual agreement and funding availability.

 FTE: 100%.
 The normal hours of work are 40 hours per week for a full-time postdoctoral fellow (pro-rated for those holding a partial appointment) recognizing that the needs of the employee’s research and training and the needs of the supervisor’s research program may require flexibility in the performance of the employee’s duties and hours of work.